Whitehorse Tertiary Business Skills Program

 No. In addition to the placements formal learning will occur via the compulsory workshops hosted at the Whitehorse City Council Offices.

 - Which courses are eligible?

 Students across each of the discipline areas in the Faculty of Business and Law are encouraged to complete an expression of interest form.
 Business hosts are yet to be finalised, therefore the final opportunities will be directed to those students studying in the areas that businesses have requested.

 - What if the roles offered by host businesses don't match my degree?

 While every attempt will be made to place students, this can only occur where there is a corresponding business requirement.
 Lodging an expression of interest is no guarantee of selection or participation in the program.

 - Do I need to go to an interview?

-An interview process will be conducted by staff from both Whitehorse City Council and Deakin University.
+An interview process will be conducted by staff from both Deakin University and Whitehorse City Council.
 Students will also be required to attend an interview with a corresponding business.
 The application process will be finalised when businesses choose the right student for the role.

-- Will I receive guidance from Whitehorse City Council?
+- Will I receive guidance from Whitehorse City Council during the placement?